Unpaid Dental Insurance Claims Over 30 Days

 Unpaid dental insurance claims may require follow-up phone calls.
 I have found that many insurance websites give us the ability to check the status of a claim.
 And many times this gives us some very basic information.
 However, we may not find the details we need on the claim.
 But we may be able to tell if the claim was received.
 Or if the patient was even eligible on the date of service in question.

 In addition, you will need the patient’s name and date of birth.
 As well as the subscriber’s name and date of birth.
 And then the subscriber’s identification number.
 Sometimes you can use a social security number.
-So, if there is some trouble with the identification number, try the social security number if you have it!
 And once you have made it this far, here are some questions to ask: